 Whilst it is undoubtedly important to embrace our personality and use our strong points to help us achieve our goals, it is also important to accept that one’s personality isn’t fixed, people can and do change their personality.
 During our lives as we learn and mature, our personalities change.
 What is important is to control that change, making sure our personalities develop in ways that help us to be better.
 At work we should strive to hold onto the parts that helps us achieve our goals and change those that don’t.
 We should also accept that our work personality will often be different to our non work one, although I would argue never should they differ too much.
 However we should be careful to avoid changing just to “fit in” but rather only change our personality because it helps us be a better version of ourselves.
 The charm and pull of unique personalities should never be underestimated.

 People can and do change their personalities.
 What is important is to control how your work one changes.

 Whereas personality is what gets you noticed it is character which is more important to people following you, especially in an environment where people know you personally.
 Character is our moral code, our values and principles, that define our inner self.
 Our character guides and influences all our inner thoughts and actions.
 People can only really trust someone whose – good – character has been proven to them.
 Your personality may inspire others, but they will only follow you through the tough moments, if they believe in your inner purpose and that comes from the character strength great leaders have.
 Therefore whereas personality is important for great leaders, their strength of character is even more so as people need to trust in order to follow.

-People can only really trust someone when they identify with the good character of a leader.
+People can only really trust someone when they identify with their good character.

 Normally it is better to recruit based on character far more than on personality.